How to Apply Touch Up Paint and Make Your Car Look Great

 You can do this!
 If you are wondering if you can really apply touch up paint to your vehicle, and make it look good, the answer is yes.
 Just read the instructions first and take your time.
 You will be able to expertly repair car scratches using these simple touch up paint directions.
 We show you how to use touch up paint in a spray can, paint pen, or brush bottle to repair car scratches.
 It is easier than you think.

 Automotive paint is very hazardous.
 Keep away from children.
 Do not use any of the products until you have read and understand the product directions and warnings.
 We recommend rubber gloves, chemical respirator, safety goggles and work in a well ventilated area.
 Please store the materials in a safe place.
 Interior Paint is a vinyl paint which does not require clearcoat or polishing.

-How to Repair Car Paint - 10 Steps to Success
+How to Repair Car Paint - Steps to Success

 - Find and order your car paint.
 We sell over 100,000 car paint colors and all the painting accessories you need.